semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem get dashboard my-dashboard
 ```

-In order to find more information about a specific job given its Job ID
+In order to find more information about a specific job using its Job ID
 (either running or finished), you should execute the following command:

 ``` bash